-Our maintenance staff will enter your apartment within five business days of your request being submitted to perform an initial move-out inspection.
+Our maintenance staff will enter your apartment after your move-out date to perform a move-out inspection.
 The goal of this inspection is to assess the condition of your apartment and to plan the necessary work to prepare your apartment for the next resident.
 To aid our staff in this inspection, please prepare your apartment as soon as possible by doing the following:

 - Clear the stovetop and countertops of items and remove any foil/liners you have added;